 - 3.3.5.
-Both dolphin encounter rates in NWL in autumn 2018 were the lowest among all autumn quarters during the HZMB monitoring period, and apparently there has been a steady decline in dolphin occurrence in the past several years to reach to the lowest point in 2018 (Table 5).
+Both dolphin encounter rates in NWL in winter of 2018-19 were the lowest among all winter quarters during the HZMB monitoring period, and apparently after a slight rebound in the winter of 2016-17 and 2017-18, there was another noticeable drop in 2018-19 to the lowest point (Table 5).
 This is a very worrying trend as the dolphin occurrence should have recovered somewhat since the HKBCF reclamation works, which incurred permanent habitat loss, have been completed a few years ago and the remaining marine construction activities for the HKBCF are also nearly completed. - 3.3.6.
 A two-way ANOVA with repeated measures and unequal sample size was conducted to examine whether there were any significant differences in the average encounter rates between the baseline and impact monitoring periods.
-The two variables that were examined included the two periods (baseline and impact phases) and two locations (NEL and NWL).

-- 3.3.7.
-For the comparison between the baseline period and the present quarter, the p-values for the differences in average dolphin encounter rates of STG and ANI were 0.0029 and 0.0146 respectively.
-If the alpha value is set at 0.05, significant differences were detected between the baseline and present quarter in both the average dolphin encounter rates of STG and ANI. - 3.3.8.
+The two variables that were examined included the two periods (baseline and impact phases) and two locations (NEL and NWL). - 3.3.7.
+For the comparison between the baseline period and the present quarter, the p-values for the differences in average dolphin encounter rates of STG and ANI were 0.0041 and 0.0221 respectively.
+If the alpha value is set at 0.05, significant differences were detected between the baseline and present quarter in both the average dolphin encounter rates of STG and ANI.

+3.3.8.
 Both distribution patterns and encounter rates of Chinese White Dolphins indicated that their usage have been dramatically reduced in both NEL and NWL survey areas during the present quarterly period, and such low occurrence of dolphins has been consistently documented in recent years of HZMB dolphin monitoring.
-Such significant decline in dolphin occurrence should raise serious concern, as the timing of the decline coincided well with the construction schedule of the HZMB related project as suggested by Hung (2018).
+The significant decline in dolphin occurrence should raise serious concern, as the timing of the decline coincided well with the construction schedule of the HZMB related project as suggested by Hung (2018).
 Moreover, it is apparent that there has been no sign of recovery in dolphin usage, even with most of the marine works associated with the HZMB construction being completed.
-Continuous dolphin monitoring would be critical to examine whether the downward trend would continue, stabilize or revert in upcoming quarters. - 3.4.
+Continuous dolphin monitoring would be critical to examine whether the downward trend would continue, stabilize or revert in upcoming quarters.

+3.4.
 Group size